Gracetexana/Gracetexana/README.md

 My ReadMes are the easiest way to navigate my code!

-Data science master's student and environmental science professional with over 6 years of experience in research, analysis, and data modeling.
-Strong computer skills, Python and Java programming ability, expert Excel capabilities, and exposure to SQL.
-Strong collaborative, independent, and remote worker.
-Confident problem-solver.
-Exceptional organizational skills.
+Over 6 years of experience in research, analysis, and data modeling.
+Graduating with an MS in data science before the end of August 2024.
+Nearly 1 year of professional experience with machine learning/AI/LLM as a research fellow and prompt engineer; operating in a research capacity with generative and conversational AI to solve real-world problems that professionals in the power industry face; includes extensive prompt engineering and data embedding using LangChain, HuggingFace Transformers, and ChromaDB.
+Excellent Python skills through professional experiences with INSuRE+C program and DataAnnotation and master’s education.
+Excellent Java skills through master's education.

 <br>
 <br>